How Much Home Insurance Coverage Do You Really Need?

 Find your best options in less than 2 minutes

-Most homeowners pick their coverage limits based on their mortgage balance or a rough guess — and that's a recipe for disaster.
+Most homeowners pick their coverage limits based on their mortgage balance or a rough guess, and that's a recipe for disaster.
 When it comes to home insurance, being underinsured can mean paying hundreds of thousands of dollars out of pocket after a fire, storm, or other covered loss.
+With home insurance rates up 46.8% cumulatively since 2020 and residential reconstruction costs climbing another 3% to 5% in 2026, getting your coverage limits right has never mattered more.

 Key Pinch Points

-• Set dwelling coverage to replacement cost, never market value
+• Base dwelling coverage on replacement cost, not market value

 • Carry 50-70% of dwelling coverage for personal property